 Minimize to system tray - will put application's icon in the system tray while it's minimized.

-Close to system tray - BioniX Desktop Wallpaper Changer will be minimized to system tray instead of being closed.
+Close to system tray - BioniX Desktop Background Switcher will be minimized to system tray instead of being closed.
 To close the application, right click on its icon and choose 'Close BioniX'.

-BioniX Desktop Wallpaper Changer will pop-up a small tip window if you hold the mouse above a control (button, checkbox, scrollbar, etc).
+BioniX Desktop Background Switcher will pop-up a small tip window if you hold the mouse above a control (button, checkbox, scrollbar, etc).
 This window will display information about that control.
 Here you can control how quick this window should appear and disappear.

 Delay for pop-up hints x ms - The delay before the pop-up appearance.
 Increase this value if the pop-up becomes annoying causing a system slow down in the moment of its appearance. the default value is 350 milliseconds.